OUR FAVORITE GEAR

 Super Lightweight Dry Bag

 In our work and play, we have used a huge variety of dry bags.
-These ones pack down super small and weigh next to nothing.
-They are made of ultra-light fabric and in years of use haven’t leaked a drop.
+Most are bulky, stiff, and heavy.
+These super-light ones pack down small and weigh next to nothing.
+They are made of ultra-light fabric and, in years of use, haven’t leaked a drop.
 We make sure to roll them up with lots of air inside so they will float if they fall in the water.
-We have two of the 8 liter size.
+We have two of the 8-liter size.

 Stainless Steel French Press Coffee Maker

-When we want to make a lot of coffee and keep it warm for a while we use our all stainless-steel french press.
-We’ve had it for years and it has held up great.
-Makes great coffee, is double-walled for insulation, and best of all has no glass to break.
-I keep it handy in the basket left of the stove.
+When we want to make a lot of coffee and keep it warm for a while, we use our all-stainless-steel French press.
+We’ve had it for years, and it has held up great.
+Makes great coffee, is double-walled for insulation, and best of all, has no glass to break.
+I keep it handy in the basket on the left side of the stove.

 Wine Aerator and Stopper